Search

 Dyno Break-in

-As an alternative to the traditional break-in procedure, Currie offers a dyno break-in service for new or rebuilt 9-inch third members that go through our shop.
-The dyno brake-in procedure spins the third member in a fixtured rearend for 20 minutes to allow the unit to reach operating temperature, after which it's allowed to cool, completing the initial run-in of the gears and bearings.
-The dyno break-in service is available for a fee of $150 and can help save some time and ensure your third member is quiet.
+Currie offers a dyno break-in service for new or rebuilt 9-inch third members that go through our shop as an alternative to the traditional break-in procedure.
+The dyno brake-in procedure spins the third member in a fixtured rear end for 20 minutes to allow the unit to reach operating temperature, after which it's allowed to cool, completing the initial run-in of the gears and bearings.
+The dyno break-in service is available for a fee and can help save some time and ensure your third member is quiet.